-Trump defends Kavanaugh, derides Dems for shameful conduct: 'Bad things will happen' if voters stay home
+Trump defends Kavanaugh, derides Dems for shameful conduct: ‘Bad things will happen’ if voters stay home

 Feinstein has insisted Democrats on the committee weren’t the source of the leak.

-Trump last visited West Virginia a month ago for a rally in Charleston, as KDKA reported.
+Trump last visited West Virginia a month ago for a rally in Charleston, as Pittsburgh's KDKA-TV reported.

 The president has maintained popularity in West Virginia, and has visited several times since taking office.